tellor-io/algorandTellorV2/README.md

 This sets up accounts to be used securely since the .env file is not pushed to github.
 You can use the `.env.example` as an example.

 - Create a file called .env
-- Copy and paste the variable names from the `.env.examplea` file and add your mnemonics to the .env file
+- Copy and paste the variable names from the `.env.example` file and add your mnemonics to the .env file
 - Save the .env file

 **note:** Algorand private keys are mnemonics, not hex strings!